Asbury Park Beach Guide: Badges, Parking, and What to Know

 Beach Passes & Badge Prices

 Beach passes are required from Memorial Day weekend through Labor Day for anyone 13+.
+You’ll need to wear your badge or wristband when on the beach.

-When Passes Are Required
+When Beach Passes Are Required

 • 5/24/25 – 6/15/25: Weekends & holidays only